AlexNo32/project302/README.md

 The main display is in 2D top down view, including replay speed control and a slider to track and change progress.
 Supplementary displays are also offered to trace the movement of the three objects, as well as a simple 3D display.

-**Required Environment: **
+**Required Environment:**
 For the best performance, it is recommended to have the windows display scaling set to 100% on a 1080P screen.
-For the program to work, the following software/package need to be installed *Python 3.7
+For the program to work, the following software/package need to be installed:
+*Python 3.7
 *pip 19.0.3
 The latest version of Python and pip can be downloaded here: